 Dr. Amin is the Professor and Chair of the Department of Pathology and Laboratory Medicine, Professor of Urology and the Gerwin Endowed Chair for Cancer Research at University of Tennessee Health Sciences Centre; he conducts his clinical practice as the Chief of Pathology at Methodist University Hospital, Memphis, TN.
 Dr. Amin co-authored the 2002 World Health Organization (WHO) classification systems for urothelial tumors and renal neoplasms (authored 7 chapters); and the 2016 WHO classification systems for tumors of the prostate, bladder, kidney, penis and testis (authored 21 chapters).
 Dr. Amin earned his MD at G.S.
 Medical College and King Edward Memorial Hospital in Bombay, India.

-S. David Hudnall, MD is Professor of Pathology and Laboratory Medicine, and Director of Hematopathology at Yale University School of Medicine.
+S. David Hudnall, MD is Precipio's Medical Director.
+He is also Professor of Pathology and Laboratory Medicine, and Director of Hematopathology at Yale University School of Medicine.
 Dr. Hudnall attended medical school at the Medical University of South Carolina in Charleston, SC (1974-78).
 Following his medical training, Dr. Hudnall completed his residency in Anatomic and Clinical Pathology at the Yale-New Haven Hospital, Yale University School of Medicine (1978-82).
 This training was followed by a Research Fellowship in Pathology (1982-84) at the Brigham and Women's Hospital, at Harvard Medical School.
 Dr. Hudnall held academic positions in Pathology at UCLA, Baylor, and the University of Texas Medical Branch before returning to New Haven in 2009 to serve as Professor and Director of Hematopathology.
 Dr. Hudnall is board-certified in Anatomic Pathology, Clinical Pathology, and Hematology (Pathology).
 He has authored more than 130 peer-reviewed articles, book chapters, and abstracts on a wide variety of topics in hematopathology, and is the recipient of numerous teaching awards.
 Based upon his 26 years of experience in the practice and teaching of all aspects of hematopathology, Dr. Hudnall has recently published a new single-authored text entitled Hematology: A Pathophysiologic Approach (2011, Mosby/Elsevier).
 Other interests include long distance running, hiking, vegetable gardening, philosophy, and mathematics.